 That might sound like a tall order for just 70 characters, so let me offer a few real-life examples to get your creative juices flowing:

-- Morgan O: “Expert Graphic Designer (featured in Business Insider)”
+- Morgan O: “Expert Graphic Designer & Freelance Coach (ft. in Business Insider)”

 - Pansee F: “Whiteboard & Animated 2D 3D explainer videos, Expert 16 yrs experience”

-And Pansee makes great use of multiple keywords and lets everyone know that she has 16 years or professional experience.
+And Pansee makes great use of multiple keywords and lets everyone know that she has 16 years of professional experience.

-4. Curate a portfolio that effectively demonstrates your skills
+4. Curate a portfolio that effectively showcases your skills and credibility

 Humans are visual creatures.